Parent, Carer and Pupil Online Safety Information

-E-safety encompasses many aspects of using the computer, internet or even a mobile phone.
-Information entered into a website or search engine today, may be stored, indexed or even sold to third partys for years to come.
+Online Safety encompasses many aspects of using the computer, internet or even a mobile phone.
+Information entered into a website or search engine today, may be stored, indexed or even sold to third parties for years to come.

-Developing and keeping up to date with your e-safety knowledge need not be a daunting experience.
-There are videos, blogs and websites dedicated to e-safety to help and guide you.
+Developing and keeping up to date with your Online Safety knowledge need not be a daunting experience.
+There are videos, blogs and websites dedicated to Online Safety to help and guide you.

-This page is designed to help you and your children to become e-safety aware and help find relative and up to date information.
+This page is designed to help you and your children to become safe online and help find relative and up to date information.
 Please bare in mind that we have no control over page content on other websites or links, as these may change over time.

 If you are new to the world of computers or would just like to know a bit more about the different technologies, the'BBC' have a great site called 'Webwise' that can help you learn from the very basic through to the more advanced.